Logo

 Peter Gabriel's marriage became increasingly strained, culminating in Moore's affair with David Lord, the co-producer of Peter Gabriel's fourth studio album.

-Peter Gabriel ended it out of dissatisfaction towards a lack of commitment, which inspired her own single "Thank You for Hearing Me".
+Peter Gabriel ended the relationship because of her frustration with his lack of commitment, which inspired her single "Thank You for Hearing Me".

 Peter Gabriel has resided in Wiltshire for many years and runs Real World Studios from Box, Wiltshire.